weaveworks/profiles/userdocs/profiles.dev/docs/installer-docs/installing-via-gitops.md

 ```

  This will create a `.pctl/config.yaml` in your git repository to store the value for `--git-repository`.
 Future
-`pctl add` commands in this repository will then detect the pctl config and re-use the value, meaning users no longer
+`pctl add` commands in this repository will then detect the pctl config and re-use the value.
-have to provide the `--git-repository` flag.

 ### Installing